Astralsound - P.A. Systems and Equipment for Sale or Hire

 Musically an Octave is an interval of eight whole notes (twelve semitones).
 However, it also represents a doubling (or halving) of frequency, so that there is an interval of one octave between 500Hz and 1,000Hz, and an interval of two octaves between 500Hz and 2,000Hz.

 Omnidirectional.
-In microphones, equally sensitive to sounds in any direction.
+In microphones, equally sensitive to sounds arriving from any direction.

 Control for varying a signal's position in the stereo soundstage.